 \subsection{Dynamic Dual-Prototype Bank}

-The Dynamic Dual-Prototype bank (DDP) serves as the cornerstone of our framework, designed to explicitly disentangle and memorize two distinct categories of temporal patterns: prevalent common patterns and critical yet infrequent rare patterns.
-Formally, the DDP consists of two separate prototype sets: a Common Pattern Bank $\mathcal{B}_c$, which comprises sequences synthesized from a combination of fundamental trends and seasonal patterns, and a Rare Pattern Bank $\mathcal{B}_r$, dedicated to memorizing long-tailed, sudden events and some other temporal noise.
+The Dynamic Dual-Prototype bank (DDP) is designed to explicitly disentangle and memorize two distinct categories of temporal patterns: prevalent common patterns and critical yet infrequent rare patterns.
+Formally, DDP contains two separate prototype sets: a Common Pattern Bank $\mathcal{B}_c$ for stable temporal modes such as trends and seasonality, and a Rare Pattern Bank $\mathcal{B}_r$ for infrequent deviations, abrupt variations, and other prediction-relevant irregular patterns.